direktiv/direktiv-knative-source/cmd/oci-source/README.md

 EOF
 ```

-If this sourceis used it can be easily added to Kong's IngressController:
+If this source is used within a [Direktiv](https://github.com/direktiv/direktiv) instance it can be easily added to Kong's IngressController.
+The URL used in OCI would be *https://admin:admin@myserver.com/oci*

 ```yaml
 cat <<-EOF | kubectl apply -f -